bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 | 100% Writing to bcAI:gap8 deck memory
 ```

+This only should take 10 seconds for the wifi example.

+> NOTE: If the over air flashing hangs, try to [reflash the firmware and ESP again](https://www.bitcraze.io/documentation/tutorials/getting-started-with-aideck/#update-crazyflie-and-aideck-firmware) and in case you [flashed the gap8 bootloader](https://www.bitcraze.io/documentation/tutorials/getting-started-with-aideck/#gap8-bootloader-for-older-aidecks-revisions-), also flash that again with a programmer.

 In your wifi list you should see 'WiFi streaming example'.
 If you do, please connect to it.

 Clone the [AIdeck example repository](https://github.com/bitcraze/aideck-gap8-examples) and select this WiFi and run [this script](https://github.com/bitcraze/aideck-gap8-examples/tree/master/examples/other/wifi-img-streamer).